gardener/gardener/docs/concepts/operator.md

 ## Credentials Rotation

-The credentials rotation works in the same way like it does for `Shoot` resources, i.e. there are `gardener.cloud/operation` annotation values for starting or completing the rotation procedures.
+The credentials rotation works in the same way as it does for `Shoot` resources, i.e. there are `gardener.cloud/operation` annotation values for starting or completing the rotation procedures.

 For certificate authorities, `gardener-operator` generates one which is automatically rotated roughly each month (`ca-garden-runtime`) and several CAs which are **NOT** automatically rotated but only on demand.